Update rings for Windows 10 and later policy in Intune

 Manage your Windows Update rings

-In the portal, navigate to Devices > Windows > Update rings for Windows 10 and later and select the policy that you want to manage.
-The policy opens to its Overview page.
+In the portal, navigate to Devices > Windows > Update rings for Windows 10 and later and select the ring policy that you want to manage.
+Intune displays details similar to the following for the selected policy:

 Select Delete to stop enforcing the settings of the selected Windows update ring.
 Deleting a ring removes its configuration from Intune so that Intune no longer applies and enforces those settings.